List of Yamaha signature instruments: ATT LTDII

 The Yamaha ATT LTDII is the current signature bass of Billy Sheehan, known for his work with Talas, Steve Vai, David Lee Roth, Mr Big, and Niacin.
 The ATT LTDII features an alder body with a 21 fret maple neck with Hip Shot detuners.
 The bass is fitted with two DiMarzio pickups each with their own outputs.
 Unlike other basses in the BB-series Sheenans signature model does not feature a neck through design since he prefers bolt-on necks.
 However, for a more durable joint between the neck and body a special joint with aluminium reinforcements was designed.
 On the latest edition of the Attitude II, however, the aluminium piece was replaced with a large portion of the neck being added and extended and being bolted on from the front under the neck pick-up.

 BB3000MA

 The Yamaha BB3000MA is the signature bass for former Van Halen and current Chickenfoot bassist Michael Anthony.
 The BB3000MA is based on Yamahas neck through BB-series with a more streamlined neck and a body with deeper cutaways.
-The bass is equipped with one Alnico Split singlecoil, one Alnico V Soapbar single coil pickup and Hip Shot detuners.
+The bass is equipped with one Alnico Split single-coil, one Alnico V Soapbar single coil pickup and Hip Shot detuners.